Another Fun Trip with GO London: Two Days of Hiking in Snowdonia

 GETTING BACK TO THE BIG SMOKE

-While the rest of the group drove to near-by Betws-y-Coed to spend three hours there until lunch, before taking the vans back to London, our buddy, Ellie & I took the taxi to Bangor.
+While the rest of the group drove to near-by Betws-y-Coed to spend three hours there until lunch, before taking the vans back to London, our aforementioned buddy, Ellie & I took the taxi to Bangor.
 The train ride home took about an hour longer than the first leg of our trip, but no complaints.
 We had had a great time.

 Other GO London hikes I’ve written about are Glynde to Seaford, Panshanger Park and Hertford, Hadleigh Castle and Saffron Trail, as well as the Goring circular walk.